dmauyl/triangletracker/README.md

 ## Author
 Michael Odongo

-# Project name
+# Project name: triangle-tracker
-triangle-tracker
-This an independent project done as  part javascript end of week 1 practice labs
+This an independent project done as  of moringa prep javascript bootcamp